-After founding Gloucester's wildly successful summer Block Parties and producing several other major events, including Concert From the Heart, which raised money for a local boy's much needed heart transplant, they produced Celebrate Gloucester 2010 featuring Charles Neville, Henri Smith, Roomful of Blues and top local talent.
+After co-founding Gloucester's wildly successful summer Block Parties and producing several other major events, including Concert From the Heart, which raised money for a local boy's much needed heart transplant, they produced Celebrate Gloucester 2010 featuring Charles Neville, Henri Smith, Roomful of Blues and top local talent.

-GIMMELIVE kicked off a Summer 2012 concert series at North Shore Music Theatre with Chris Isaak's brand-new tour (which introduced local rising star Chelsea Berry) followed by Aaron Neville, with local singer Henri Smith and the first Orleans concert in New England after original founder John Hall re-joined the band, featuring local legend Fly Amero.
+GIMMELIVE kicked off a Summer 2012 concert series at North Shore Music Theatre with Chris Isaak's U.S. tour (which introduced local rising star Chelsea Berry) followed by Aaron Neville, with local singer Henri Smith and the first Orleans concert in New England after original founder John Hall re-joined the band, featuring local legend Fly Amero.

 On January 31, guest presenter, M.E.
 Productions, presented rock-blues icon Johnny Winter to a sold-out, ecstatic crowd.

 Here's what Blues Blogger A.J.
 Wachtel had to say about Johnny's set: Opening with "Johnny B. Good" the ... performance kept building momentum song after song.
 "Jumpin’ Jack Flash" and "It’s All Over Now", "Boney Maroney", "Got My Mojo Working"; "Highway 61" and "Dust My Broom" on slide were all done to perfection; and the packed house loved it...
 I also like the way they smile at each other mid-song deep in a tight groove fully aware of the great sound they are creating.
 And everyone in the crowd is smiling too.
 A great way to start the year.
 Fasten your seatbelts and enjoy the ride.